Camino portugues Guide

-After Redondela it will be all uphill for a while but dont get to comfortable when it starts to go downhill because the a few kilometers later there will be another massive uphill.
+After Redondela it will be all uphill for a while.
+Dont get to comfortable when the downhills appear because a few kilometers later there will be another massive uphill.
 The first few 15 kilometers will be tough with never ending climbs and extremely steep descents.
 In some cases the climbs are very rocky trails that you can not ride a bike on.
 Be careful with rolling your ankles here as well.

 There will be two intersections today that are very dangerous.
 The camino passes through them but both or one side is blind and the cars drive quickly.
 Be careful!